smnprn/yugioh-duel-bot-telegram/README.md

 The bot currently supports six commands:
 * /start - Shows  a welcome message with links to the official project page, this GitHub repository and Ko-Fi.
 * /help - Explains the commands and shows a button to report a bug.
 * /database - Search in the card database.
-The bot sends a messages with the card image and every info on the card.
+The bot sends a message with the card image and every info on the card.
 * /roll - Rolls a die.
 * /lifepoints - Starts a life points counter.
-The user can modify the LP by typing "me", "op" or "both" followed by and space and a positive or negative number.
+The user can modify the LP by typing "me", "op" or "both" followed by a space and a positive or negative number.

   e.g. "me -1500" reduces the user LP by 1500